v-pbartley/openhack-mc4h/Challenge-07/Readme.md

 ## Challenges

-### Challenge 11a
+### Challenge-07a

 Let us begin with a basic walk through, performing the steps in this [IoT Quickstart](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/iot-fhir-portal-quickstart).
-Success for 12a means you can query the IoT FHIR Observation resource via Postman.
+Success for Challenge-07a means you can query the IoT FHIR Observation resource via Postman.

 Link - https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/iot-fhir-portal-quickstart

 __Note:__ Azure IoT Central is no longer needed.
 Please delete your Azure IoT Central instance prior to moving forward.

-### Challenge 11b - Building Mappings from Sample Data
+### Challenge-07b - Building Mappings from Sample Data

 Now let's go a step forward.
 This time let's create our own mappings using sample data.